vishaltelangre/ff/README.md

                               in the search results.
     -V, --version             Prints version information

+OPTIONS:
+    -j, --threads <threads>    The approximate number of threads to use.
+A value of 0 (which is the default) results in thread count set to available CPU cores.

 ARGS:
     <PATTERN>      Find files whose name (path) matches this substring or
                    the regular expression.
-    <ROOT_PATH>    Path to the directory to search files inside. [default:
+    <ROOT_PATH>    Path to the directory to search files inside.[default:
                    `$PWD`]
 ```
 ## Examples